ajsherrell/MarsRealEstate/README.md

 ### Moshi
 - an Android JSON parser that converts a JSON string into Kotlin objects.
 Retrofit has a converter that works with Moshi, so it's a great library for your purposes here.

+### Glide
+- you can use a community-developed library called Glide to download, buffer, decode, and cache your images.
+Glide leaves you with a lot less work than if you had to do all of this from scratch.

+Glide basically needs two things:

+The URL of the image you want to load and show.
+An ImageView object to display that image.
+- Binding Adapter: you have the URL of an image to display, and it's time to start working with Glide to load that image.
+In this step, you use a binding adapter to take the URL from an XML attribute associated with an ImageView, and you use Glide to load the image.
+Binding adapters are extension methods that sit between a view and bound data to provide custom behavior when the data changes.
+In this case, the custom behavior is to call Glide to load an image from a URL into an ImageView.
+- You want the final Uri object to use the HTTPS scheme, because the server you pull the images from requires that scheme.
+To use the HTTPS scheme, append buildUpon.scheme("https") to the toUri builder.
+The toUri() method is a Kotlin extension function from the Android KTX core library, so it just looks like it's part of the String class.

 #### Summary
 - REST web services:
 A web service is a service on the internet that enables your app to make requests and get data back.